EDonthi/EDonthi/README.md

 - 👋 Hi, I’m @EDonthi
-- 👀 I’m interested in reimagining techs influence in poltiics and social justice!
+- 👀 Reimagining techs influence in poltiics and social justice!
 - 🌱 I’m currently learning Java.
 I have coding experience with HTML.
 CSS, JavaScript, Python, and Swift.
 - 💞️ I’m looking to collaborate on projects that support social issues!
 - 📫 How to reach me : Etasha Donthi on LinkedIn (https://www.linkedin.com/in/etashadonthi/)